sana33/SDCOR/Readme.md

 ## &#x1F4D8; Citation

-If you use this code or idea for your research, please cite our paper:
+If you use this code or idea for your research, please cite our paper as:

 ```
 @article{naghavi2020sdcor,